 3. A guide can highlight the important things most people don’t get to see.

 While visiting museums and historical monuments, there are numerous things most tourists don’t realize that they miss some of the little but most important details.
-A pile of stones or a tiny little artifact might come alive with a guide’s expertise.
-A tour guide will put what you see in its historical, religious, and cultural context.
-Liked what you heard so far about that story?
+A pile of stones or a tiny artifact might come alive with a guide’s expertise.
+A tour guide will put what you see in its historical, religious, and cultural context—enjoyed what you have heard about that story?
 Ask more questions and anything else that sparks your curiosity.

-4. A guide is the wisest when it is timing.
+4. A guide is the wisest when it comes to timing.

 5. Turkish guides are all educated and trained to become a guide.